 Investing in entrepreneurial ventures is characterized by very high degrees of uncertainty and complex asymmetries of information between investors and the entrepreneur which can lead to misalignment of incentives and conflicts of interest.
-The twin aims of the course are for students to learn how to make investment decisions in these situations (i.e. which opportunities to pursue and which to pass up) and how to structure the terms of the investment in such a way as to cope with uncertainty and reduce conflicts of interest arising due to asymmetries of information.
+The twin aims of the course are for students to learn how to make investment decisions in these situations (i.e., which opportunities to pursue and which to pass up) and how to structure the terms of the investment in such a way as to cope with uncertainty and reduce conflicts of interest arising due to asymmetries of information.

 The first aim requires you to master tools for screening investment opportunities in the absence of much 'hard' financial data.
-The requisite 'opportunity recognition' tools mainly draw on finance, strategy, and the economics of industrial organization.
+The requisite 'opportunity recognition' tools mainly draw on finance, strategy, and economics.
 A good example is the importance of barriers to entry for achieving sustainable profit margins.
 The second aim requires you to develop an understanding of contract and deal design.
-For instance, deals are often structured in such a way as to make the valuation paid by the outside investor contingent on the subsequent performance of the venture (using options etc.).
+For instance, deals are often structured in such a way as to make the valuation paid by the outside investor contingent on the subsequent performance of the venture (using options, earn-outs, etc.).

-At the end of the course, you should be able to demonstrate that you can make intelligent investment decisions regarding highly risky entrepreneurial ventures, and can structure investments with a view to incentivizing and motivating the entrepreneur while minimizing the investor's downside risk.
+At the end of the course, you should be able to demonstrate that you can make intelligent investment decisions regarding highly risky entrepreneurial ventures, and that you can structure investments with a view to incentivizing and motivating the founder while minimizing the investor's downside risk.

 The course is structured into four modules.
 We begin with Recognizing and Valuing Opportunities. which covers qualitative opportunity recognition tools (how to tell a great opportunity from a mere 'good idea') as well as quantitative valuation techniques adapted to situations of high uncertainty.
 The second module covers Doing Deals.
-Here we will discuss how to negotiate funding, how to structure deals (so as to avoid conflict before it arises and optimize performance incentives), and how to manage private equity investments (e.g. by helping the entrepreneur in non-financial matters).
+Here we will discuss how to negotiate funding, how to structure deals (so as to avoid conflict before it arises and optimize performance incentives), and how to manage investments in startups (e.g., by helping the founder in non-financial matters, such as recruiting, strategy formulation, etc.).
 The third module examines Be(com)ing a VC.
-The final module deals with issues arising from the way in which outside investors Exit their venture investments (typically by taking them public or selling them to another corporation).
+The final module deals with issues arising from the way in which outside investors Exit their venture investments (traditionally by taking them public or selling them to another corporation, though the exit landscape has become quite exotic in recent years).

-If we want to understand how venture capitalists and entrepreneurs can create value despite high degrees of uncertainty and asymmetries of information, we also need to understand the VCs' own incentives and constraints.
-These are linked to the fund-raising cycle and the structure of a fund.
+If we want to understand how venture capitalists and founders can create value despite high degrees of uncertainty and asymmetries of information, we also need to understand the VCs' own incentives and constraints.
+These are linked to the fund-raising cycle and the way VC funds are structured.
 VCs are continually raising new funds and the terms on which they do so influence their behavior.
-For an entrepreneur, it is critical to understand how.
-This implies that we will explore new venture financing from three different perspectives: the entrepreneur's, the venture capitalist's, and that of the investors backing the VC (such as pension funds and college endowments).
+For a founder, it is critical to understand how.
+This implies that we will explore new venture financing from three different perspectives: the founder's, the venture capitalist's, and that of the investors backing the VC (such as pension funds and college endowments).

 Unlike many other finance courses, the course incorporates both traditional quantitative elements and qualitative analysis.
-Examples of the former include spreadsheet models (on the valuation side and in understanding the securities and contracts used to fund new ventures).
-Examples of the latter include analysis of a VC's decision whether to fund a start-up company and a board's decision how to optimally raise funding.
-In general, the nature of the subject matter is such that you will encounter ambiguities and ambivalence which defy formulaic (i.e., mathematical) solutions.
+Examples of the former include spreadsheet models (on the valuation side and in understanding the securities and contracts used to fund startups).
+Examples of the latter include analysis of a VC's decision whether to fund a startup company and a board's decision how to optimally raise funding.
+In general, the nature of the subject matter is such that you will encounter ambiguities and ambivalence which defy formulaic (e.g., mathematical) solutions.
 Making sound decisions under such conditions requires an analytical understanding of the problem in hand.
 If you are uncomfortable with this, do not take this class.